 Do I Have a Good Wrongful Death Case?

-An experienced wrongful death attorney in Seattle can tell you whether you have a good wrongful death case.
-Proving a case involves investigation, evaluation, and application of the wrongful death laws and the survivor statutes.
+Experienced wrongful death attorneys in Seattle can tell you whether you have a good wrongful death case.
+Proving a case involves investigating, evaluating, and applying the wrongful death laws and the survivor statutes.

 - Death

-- Caused by negligence (breach of a duty) of another person
+- Caused by the negligence of another person

 - Resulting in damages

-Should I Hire a Wrongful Death Attorney or DIY?
+Should I Hire Wrongful Death Attorneys or DIY?

-A wrongful death claim is not a legal action that you should file or pursue on your own.
-If you are the personal representative of an estate or a family member of a person who died in an accident caused by someone else’s negligence, you should talk with an attorney who knows the Washington wrongful death law.
+A wrongful death claim is not a legal action you should file or pursue alone.
+If you are the personal representative of an estate or a family member of a person who died in an accident caused by someone else’s negligence, you should talk with attorneys who know the Washington wrongful death law.
 You might learn something important.
-You don’t need to hire a Washington wrongful death lawyer to speak with one.
+You don’t need to hire Washington wrongful death lawyers to consult with them.
+Consultations are free.

-Wrongful Death Claims are Worth More with a Lawyer.
+Wrongful Death Claims are Worth More with Legal Representation.

-- Not because lawyers are cheap, but rather because insurance companies are cheap and don’t want to pay you a fair amount.
+- Not because lawyers are cheap but because insurance companies are cheap and don’t want to pay you a fair amount.

 - Most of a good recovery is worth more than no recovery at all.

-- Contingent legal fees make getting a good wrongful death lawyer possible.
+- Contingent legal fees make getting good wrongful death legal representation possible.
 Contingent fees level the playing field.